-At least 20,000 pensioners are forced to sell their homes every year to pay the huge costs of residential care, denying their children an inheritance.
+Every week more than 300 pensioners are forced to sell their homes to pay the huge costs of residential care, denying their children an inheritance.

-If you don’t have the cash readily available, the Department of Social Security can still place a charge against the family home, which allows them to recover the moneys owing when the property is eventually sold.
+If you don’t have the cash readily available, local authorities can place a charge against the family home, which allows them to recover the money owing when the property is eventually sold.

 A ‘Property Trust’ is based around three basic elements: the basis on which you own your property, the Trust terms, and your Wills, which contain the Trust instrument.